Chef Leah Chase tells what ESSENCE means to the New Orleans community.

 The singer's favorite ESSENCE Fest moments come from people watching at the airport!

 Promotions director Fred Jackson says Mary J. Blige made all of his sleepless nights at the 2009 ESSENCE Fest worth it.

 Never mind, she can't tell you all of that story.
 But her other Festival memories are just as good.

 Dancing to Chaka Khan in the streets with her friends is what the performer remembers the most.

 Uncle Charlie dishes on that time he had to teach Kevin a thing or two.

-Sign up for mobile text alerts to be one of the first to know how we’re bringing the love in 2015 with the biggest and best Festival to date!
+Sign up for mobile text alerts to be one of the first in the know about the biggest and best Festival in the USA!